 But the similarities ended there.
 At heart Kate Bush is a character actor, she took you to story-book places.
 Her teenage writing dwelt in the meta-physical, hauntings, whale songs and Peter Pan.
 She was, and is, completely unpredictable in her subject matter, contrary and fantastical.
 Ella is a diarist and covers well-worn territory, yet this might be an even harder feat to pull off, many singer-songwriters draw from their own lives but few can look down a boring, middle-class street and write lyrics that are succinct but contain depths.

 For all her skill and the success of Pure Heroine, Ella’s story could have stalled very easily after that Grammy win.
 Once admitted into top-level pop stardom, the clock is ticking: there’s always another young star about to break through.
-And this is what top level stardom looked like: David Bowie with his arm around her calling her “the future of music”.
+And this is what top level stardom looked like: David Bowie with his arm around her saying “listening to you felt like listening to tomorrow”.
+(He is often misquoted as calling her “the future of music”.
 She was louche on her first Rolling Stone cover in January 2014, wearing a Cramps T-shirt, and chatted about her friendship with the mega-watt hit machine Taylor Swift on this and that talk show.

 The same year she was asked to curate the soundtrack for the hit ‘Hunger Games’ film franchise.